-A beautiful medieval town, Siena is also a perfect destination for a day trip from Florence.
+A beautiful medieval town, a day trip from Florence to Siena is another favorite by foreign and national tourists.
 The main train station is not far from the old town.
-With a short walk, you will reach the historic center and the main landmarks.
+With a short walk, you will reach the historic center and the main landmarks Siena has to offer.

 In Siena in a day, don’t miss the stunning cathedral, Piazza del Campo, Palazzo Pubblico and climbing the Tower of Mangia.

 By train is probably the easiest solution, but you can also rent a car in Florence or book a private tour.

 San Gimignano, a fascinating day trip from Florence